 1. Tracking Links Dashboard

-Within your Form tab, within the Advanced Tracking section, is where you'll find our Tracking Links dashboard.
+Within your Analytics tab, within the Advanced Tracking section, is where you'll find our Tracking Links dashboard.

 Here, you'll be able to see Total Visit and Total RSVPs — both across all links and for each individual link.